nathancrank/dotcom/_posts/2016-12-28-failing-to-bring-tv-to-fallout.md

 title: Failing to bring TV to Fallout
 tag: video games
 banner: "2016-12-27-ftv-1489196558179.jpeg"
+alt: "Programming the red subpixels of the TV."
 ---

 I've spent a lot of time in Fallout 4.
 Like enough that I'm surprised I'm not single.
 When the Wasteland Workshop DLC was released, I got very lost in it.
 The logic gates seemed to make possible potentially interesting things in game.
 Some people got pretty creative and implemented [half-adders and built full calculators](https://www.youtube.com/results?search_query=fallout+4+half-adder).
 For some reason the fact that some people could create calculators gave me the confidence to create a TV.
 Why?
 Who knows.